 When our movement software doesn’t get updated… it’s just keeps falling behind.
 We can get stiffer, be more tense and carry all the stress we can take.
 All it takes is a simple pandiculation to reset and reboot our movement software and good feelings.

 Pandiculating is a sign of health.

-So why not maintain our own well being with the simple act of pandiculation.
+To maintain our own well being can happen with the simple act of pandiculation.
 Simply feel and update.
 Who knows how well you’ll be able to move as you age?

-That’s entirely up to you and how well you use your nervous system for your benefit.
-Or we can remain forever in movement 1.0, tread water and remain bound feeling there’s no way out.
+That’s entirely up to you.
+How well can you use your body for your benefit?
+We could remain forever in movement 1.0, tread water and remain bound feeling there’s no way out.

 Isn’t time for an update?
 Pandiculation gets the job done.

 Give it a try, the only thing we have to lose is our pain, stiffness, soreness, aches and ungainly and uncomfortable ways we keep moving about.
 Do you remember being free?

 Yes, we can pandiculate our way to health and move as easy as we used to.